top of page

 The noun 'spouse' has its etymological origins in Latin.
 It is derived from the Latin word 'sponsus' (masculine) or 'sponsa' (feminine), which both mean 'betrothed' or 'intended spouse.'
 In ancient Rome, 'sponsus' referred to a man who had entered into a formal engagement or betrothal, and 'sponsa' referred to a woman in a similar circumstance.
 Over time, as the Latin language influenced the development of English, these terms evolved into 'spouse' to encompass both genders, referring to a person's husband or wife in the context of a legally recognized and typically committed marital relationship.
 The etymology of 'spouse' reflects its historical connection to the concept of betrothal and marriage, emphasizing the formal commitment and union between two individuals as they become each other's lawful partners in life.

-Quiz: Find the meaning of spouse
+Find the correct meaning of the noun spouse:

 Try Again!